-- Describe your personal philosophy of nursing. - Include an analysis of how nursing and general education in the baccalaureate or higher degree program has influenced this philosophy.
+• Describe your personal philosophy of nursing.

+• Include an analys program has influe is of how nursing and enced this philosophy. d general education in the baccalaureate or higher degree

 Academic and General School Policies

 Academic Evaluation Methods

 A variety of evaluation measures are used in the didactic courses, including graded assignments, examinations, and class participation.
 The evaluation measures for the Clinical Bound courses will also include demonstration of skills.
 Daily and monthly developmental assessment tools (DDATs and MDATs) will be used during the Clinical Practicum.
 Clinical progress will be evaluated through a collaborative effort among the student, preceptor, and Regional Clinical Faculty.
 A grade of A or B (equivalent of at least 80%) must be achieved in all courses.